panzerdp/dmitripavlutin.com/content/posts/096-arrow-functions/index.md

 When permorming a method invocation `collection.isEmpty()` JavaScript throws a `TypeError this.items is undefined`.
 All because `this` inside of the arrow function equals to `window` (when running in a browser).

 ### Cannot be a constructor

-> The arrow function cannot be used as a constructor of objects.

 When you define a function using a function declaration, you can easily use it as a [constructor](/gentle-explanation-of-this-in-javascript/#4-constructor-invocation) of instances: